-Students qualify for candidacy for the examination for class 2 and class 1 architects.
+Students qualify for candidacy for the examination for class 2 and class 1 architects upon graduation.
 Type-1 High School Teaching License (Industry) By completing "Vocational Guidance", "Comprehensive Exercises", and the prescribed liberal arts subjects, students can obtain the Type-1 High School Teaching License (Industry) upon graduation.

-7. Class Subjects and Course Content

-- For class subjects, see the subject list in the attached sheet 1.
-(Subject list to be attached.) - For course content, see the syllabus published every academic year.
+- 7. Class Subjects and Course Content - For class subjects, see the subject list in the attached sheet 1.
+(Subject list to be attached.) - For course content, see the syllabus published every academic year. - All courses are taught in Japanese.
+Course materials may be written in both Japanese and English or only English.